Dear Diary

 So easily unresisting and sheep-like.

-the path of least resistance,
+Taking the easy way, the path of least resistance,

 crossing the thin line that we humans oftimes tread,